Claire Dean

 Manu National Park

 Parque Nacional Manu is Peru’s most impressive protected park, in the jungle of Peru.
 It is visited by hundreds of tourists, most of whom, after spending several days enjoying the Sacred Valley, decide to change the mountainous cold for the warm humidity of the jungle.
-With about 1.7 million hectares of rainforest, the park contains an incredible amount of animal and planet diversity.
+With about 1.7 million hectares of rainforest, the park contains an incredible amount of animal and plant diversity.
 There are lodges deep in the jungle that offer you greater chances at seeing some of the jungle’s larger more elusive animals like monkeys and jaguars.
 You can also take tours where you just might be able to spot giant river otters.
 The parks’ unique location close to the Andes, its natural beauty and impressive wildlife, makes it Peru’s must-see national park.

 Family of Capybaras in Manu